 Book takes a very scholarly approach to the psychology of influence but is perhaps a little bit less practical than Cialdini’s work.

 For a true academic understanding of persuasion though, this book is fantastic.

-This books is not for everyone.
+This book is not for everyone.
 The research, however, is enjoyable by academic or laymen readers alike in my humble opinion.